Code-Institute-Submissions/Milestone-Project_2-1/testing.md

 2. Information Section
     * Hovered back and forth over the information boxes slowly, then quickly to test animate
+    * Clicked on information boxes to see what would happen
     * Hovered over the tooltip on the underlined piece of text
+    * Clicked on tooltip to see what would happen
     * Scrolled up and down to see how this was working and also to see how quickly I could find the next call to action button and/or scroll down to this next section
     * Clicked on the next call to action button, testing again the scroll behaviour and where the button will redirect me
     * Scrolled back up to test that this was working